chruz0/travelblog/README.md

 A themeable travel blog exploring a focused research question: how does the treatment and captivity of dolphins at a popular Jamaican attraction affect a visitor's experience, and what should travelers weigh before deciding to participate?
 Rather than a typical destination write-up, the site combines firsthand field observations with secondary research to give readers a balanced, source-backed picture before they visit.

-Originally created as a multimodal research project for a college composition course.
+Originally created as a multimodal research project for a college rhetoric course.

 ## Features